 Shady characters hang out near the stairs back down to the neighborhood below.
 Some people stare.
 Some people try to sell you junk you don’t need.
-We ignore the people trying to get our attention and briskly make our way down the stairs.
+We ignore anyone there seeking our attention and briskly make our way down the big staircase.

 Moulin Rouge is along the way back to the hotel.
 I love the building and the lively energy of the crowd waiting to get in.
 Maybe next time we will take out a small loan and join the fun.

 The famous Moulin Rouge cabaret house is shown at night in Paris.

 Still not yet being adjusted to the local time, we are up bright and early and start the day at a small bakery near the hotel.
 You’ve heard the hype about French pastries being so good.
 Judging by my chocolate croissant, there truly is something special happening here.
 Maybe it’s the flour, or the water, or the butter, or all of those.
 Whatever it is, I wouldn’t mind having a second pastry, but moderation defeats gluttony this time.
 I’m sure I’ll have this moral dilemma again tomorrow (or in a couple hours).